Gustavo Green: Hispania AC

+Green played in Roig's official debut on 24 May, in a sports festival organized by the Polo Club, playing against FC Barcelona in a 2–1 loss, courtesy of a winner from Joan Gamper.
+At the beginning of October 1900, the players of Team Roig decided to legally establish themselves as a company, under the name of Hispania Athletic Club, with Green becoming the first captain of this team and also the leader of the club's football section.
+Shortly after, in November, Hispania took advantage of the dissolution of Escocés FC to incorporate several of its most prominent players, and Green might have played a pivotal role in Hispania's successful recruitment of Hamilton, Black and Willie Gold.

 After the founding of the club, Hispania AC organized the first edition of the Copa Macaya in 1901, which was the first football championship played on the Iberian Peninsula, and the forerunner for the Catalan championship which began in 1903.
 In the opening match of the tournament against FC Barcelona on 20 January 1900, Green scored twice in a 2–1 comeback win, thus contributing decisively to help Hispania become the first-ever team to win a competitive match in Spanish football as well as the first team to defeat Barça in a competitive match.
 This result proved to be decisive in the outcome of the tournament since Hispania won the title over Barça by just two points.
 Green was Hispania's captain and best player at the tournament, playing a pivotal role in helping his side become the very first Spanish club to win an official title.
 He finished the tournament with 9 goals, 7 of which came in 0–10 and 14–0 trashings of Franco-Española.
 Those nine goals saw him finish as the second highest top scorer of the tournament only behind Joan Gamper who netted a whopping 31 goals.

 FC Barcelona

-Despite his goalscorer prowess, differences with the managers of the club about the position in which he should line up led to his departure and subsequent entry into FC Barcelona, where together with Joan Gamper, Arthur Witty and Udo Steinberg, he helped Barça win the 1901–02 Copa Macaya, the club's first-ever piece of silverware.
+Despite his goalscorer prowess, differences with the managers of Hispania about the position in which Green should line up led to his departure and subsequent entry into FC Barcelona, where together with Gamper, Arthur Witty and Udo Steinberg, he helped Barça win the 1901–02 Copa Macaya, the club's first-ever piece of silverware.
+Despite his status as a footballing star in Catalonia, Green only played four matches with Barça, all of which being competitive fixtures at the Copa Macaya, including a 1–0 victory over his former club Hispania on 9 March 1902.
+He was an unused substitute in the Barça squad that participated in the very first national tournament played in Spain, the 1902 Copa de la Coronación.
+Due to this lack of playing time with the first-team, Green decided to leave the club even before the end of the season, joining Club Español in 1901–02 and making his debut in a friendly match against Irish FC, but without playing an official match that season.